 Today much of the Sourland Mountain region, particularly to the south, is a land of quiet beauty.
 Rocking chair porches grace homes.
 Old hamlets still host country stores.
 Some roads, such as Montgomery’s Long Hill Road, can be as quiet as a country road in southern Vermont.
 Ironically, the land provokes dreams that threaten that same peace.
 Tremendous development pressure threatens a region than cannot easily support dense housing.
 Although streams and groundwater supply the Delaware & Raritan Canal, providing drinking water to over one million people, the area is infamous for its poor wells.
 As a result, conservationists and historians have fought–often successfully–to preserve hundreds of acres for green corridors and historical preservation.

 Some locals are equally anxious to preserve the region’s cultural heritage.
-In July of 2007 Hillsborough Gold and Country Club hosted the 4th Annual Sourland Music Festival, a jamboree to benefit the Sourland Planning Council.
-The council, according to its website (), strives “to protect the ecological integrity, historical resources and special character of the Sourland Mountain region.”
+Every summer, the Hillsborough Gold and Country Club hosts the Annual Sourland Music Festival, a jamboree to benefit the Sourland Planning Council.
+The council, according to its website, strives “to protect the ecological integrity, historical resources and special character of the Sourland Mountain region.”
 The event is the brainchild of Tom Kilbourne and Jim Popik, both of Hopewell Township and trustees of the SPC, and Reverend Truman Madison Goines of Lambertville.

 The artist with perhaps the greatest claim on the region is Reverend Goines, who writes and performs folk songs about the mountain and the people who lived on it.
 On a CD recorded with Jr. Bliggins (a native New Jerseyan originally named Robert Liana Jr.) and titled “The Legend of Jr. Bliggins & The Rev. Truman Goines, Vol I”, tracks include “Lost John”, a song about John Hart’s flight from the British.
 Another track, a harmonic piece titled Lambertville Station, simulates a train pulling from a station and the chugging engine of a Model T.